Pensions and IHT – the dangers posed by small pension pots

 Advisers can help by reviewing death benefit nominations as part of annual client reviews.
 Whilst this isn’t binding upon the PSA, it does help demonstrate that the member’s latest wishes are considered.

-The upshot of this is that the time taken to obtain probate will typically be determined by the speed of the last pension scheme to exercise its discretion.
+The upshot is that the time taken to obtain probate will typically be determined by the speed of the last pension scheme to exercise its discretion.
 Until all schemes have determined who is to benefit, it's not possible to know the IHT liability and how this will be apportioned between each of the pension schemes and the remaining estate.
 This creates a scenario where a small pension pot which is a relatively insignificant part of the wider estate may hold up everything.

 The cost of delay

 Generally, the IHT bill must be paid within six months from end of the month in which the member died.
 Failure to do so will usually lead to penalties and interest being applied.
-HMRC currently charge 8% interest on late payments of IHT, which can mount very quickly for large estates.
+HMRC currently charge 8% interest on late payments of IHT, which can mount up very quickly for large estates.

 The benefits of consolidation